-The axis is designed in a way that it presents the width, weight and height of the fonts in advance, making it easy for the designers to experiment as well as saves a great amount of time.
-The bandwidth issues related to the fonts are solved to substantial aspects.
-One more core benefit attached with this new technology is that it loads quite quickly on the website under Chrome, Safari, Firefox, Edge and Opera, which is almost used by most of the users in the present time.
+The axis is designed in a way that it presents the width, weight, and height of the fonts in advance, making it easy for the designers to experiment as well as saving a great amount of time.
+The bandwidth issues related to the fonts are solved in substantial aspects.
+One more core benefit attached with this new technology is that it loads quite quickly on the website under Chrome, Safari, Firefox, Edge, and Opera, which is almost used by most of the users in the present time.
 ‘Fvar’ table is present with numeric value at every point to define the axis in a measurable way like ranging from lowest weight to heaviest weight and ultra-light to extremely bold.

 This helps the designers to try out different axis and come up with the best one suitable for a particular design or branding campaign.
 Also, options are available for selecting single-axes instead of multiple, for instance, only the width of the axes and not the weight of the axes or vice versa.

 Beneath, is the list of top super flexible and useful variable fonts that one can use in their next branding campaign:

 Compressa is a part of the variable font family and is designed by Ingo Preub, depicting it as his one of the finest contributions to the design industry.
 The fonts are developed to present a solution or say ease to the branding dimension.
 They are crisp and clear, written in capital letters.
 The fonts are designed in such a way that it can easily be created in multiple styles.
 One more advantage of Compressa font is that multiple layers can be spread on it and the look remains the same.